Modbus: The Original Industrial Fieldbus Protocol

 Modbus uses a master/slave model for communication (client/server in Modbus TCP).
 A Modbus master sends a request to a Modbus slave which performs actions and responds to the master.
 In this scenario, a master is often a PLC, with field devices behaving as the slaves.

 A message frame in Modbus is composed of an application data unit (ADU) and a protocol data unit (PDU).
-The ADU will differ depending on the type of Modbus being used, while the PDU is independent of the communication method.
+The ADU differs depending on the type of Modbus being used, while the PDU is independent of the communication method.

 A PDU is normally composed of a function code and some data.
 This is encapsulated in the ADU by an address and error checking code.
 Modbus TCP uses an MBAP (Modbus Application Protocol) header in the ADU.

 Figure 2.
-Modbus ADU and PDU.
+Modbus ADU and PDU for Modbus ASCII/RTU (top) and Modbus TCP (bottom).
 Image adapted from Modbus.org

 For the PDU to remain independent of the underlying communication layer, it must conform to the size limitations of the original serial specification.
 This size was 256 bytes for the ADU over RS-485.
-Thus, the PDU is limited to 256 – 1 address byte and 2 error checking bytes for a total of 253 bytes.
+Thus, we must account for the ADU – 1 address byte and 2 error checking bytes – meaning that the PDU is limited to a total of 253 bytes.
 Note the address in the ADU is actually the ID of the slave device on the Modbus network.

 The data portion of the PDU will contain fields specific to the function code along with the actual data being transmitted.
 These fields will be discussed in detail later in the article.